 Hello everyone!
-As I mentioned on my previous post, I’ll be posting the monthly board game reviews I make for the game design course I’m attending so that the blog isn’t so inactive.
-The first board game I decided to write about is the card game Koi-Koi!
+As I mentioned on my previous post, this is a board game review I had to do for the game design course I’m attending.
+The board game I decided to write about is the card game Koi-Koi!

 Seguir leyendo “Board game review: Koi-Koi”